Website & blogs © Louis Kraft 2013-2020

 The Vette at first light at Tujunga House.
 As you’ll see, it talks to me and plays a big role in what I do and don’t do.
 (Photo © Louis Kraft 2011)

-After returning home in December 2011, I told my car about the horror of what I lived through: That I had slipped and almost fell, and had whacked my big toe so badly on the curb that I almost crashed to the frozen ground (but luckily didn’t do a back flop), and it made it clear to me that it had no intention of living in the land of 300 days of sunshine.
+After returning home in December 2011, I told my car about the horror of what I had lived through: That I had slipped and almost fell, and had whacked my big toe so badly on the curb that I almost crashed to the frozen ground (but luckily didn’t do a back flop) while walking up the hill to the hotel after the Tattered Cover talk, and it (that is the Corvette) made it clear to me that it had no intention of living in the land of 300 days of sunshine.
 It told me that if I moved to Colorado, that at the first opportunity when we were cruising on a mountain road, that it would lock the brakes, and then when I accelerated it would hold the pedal down until the speed reached 240 mph.
 It implied that it would smile as we flew into the wild blue yonder in the land of 300 days of sunshine.

 Look at the bright side, the Vette hasn’t complained about hurricanes yet.
 ‘Course I haven’t mentioned living in the Southeast yet.
 Am sure that it will then remind me what happened to Dorothy (and that was in Kansas and just a mild tornado).